Cabin Descriptions - Prince William Sound Area

 Each cabin has two sets of full size bunk beds with a capacity to sleep eight people, with the two lower bunks being accessible.
 A table, benches and counter are furnished, along with an oil stove - Use only No. 1 fuel oil - NO #2 diesel and NO gasoline!
-Please follow lighting instructions in cabin.
+Please follow lighting instructions in the cabin.
 The latrine is located almost directly behind each cabin.
 Plan on providing your own toilet paper should none be found at the latrine.

-General Access: The cabins can be reached by private boat, floatplane, or commercial water taxi service.
+General Access: The cabins can be reached by private boat, float plane, or commercial water taxi service.
 If using a private boat, please use the caution necessary for coastal Alaskan waters with respect to tides, weather, currents, and your party's abilities and experience level.
 The waters of Valdez Arm and Port Valdez are generally choppy in the afternoons and can become hazardous to small watercraft.
 No mooring buoy exists at Shoup Bay SMP.
 Anchoring is at your own risk.
 If pulling a kayak, inflatable or small skiff ashore, be sure to secure your boat to avoid losing it at high tide or surf conditions.
 Charter boat shuttle services are available in the Valdez Boat harbor.
 Arrangements can be made with them for drop-offs and pick-ups at Shoup bay SMP.

-Cabin Fact Sheet and Map (pdf)
+Cabin Fact Sheet and Map (PDF)

-Note: You must have Acrobat Reader 3.0 or greater to open these pdf files.
+Note: You must have Acrobat Reader 3.0 or greater to open these PDF files.
 Go to the Adobe Acrobat website to download this free software.

 Decision Point State Marine Park is on the south side of Passage Canal